gSchool/ada-developer-skills/02-unit2-roundtable-guides/04-wk10-tuesday.md

 ---

 ## Let's start popcorn style with:
-* How are you feeling after rails week 1 (word/phrase)?
+* How are you feeling after Rails Week 1 (word/phrase)?
 * What questions do you have?

 ---